intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

 - Updated pf-bb-config from 21.3 to 21.6 and OperatorSDK from 1.4.2 to 1.9.0

 ***v1.3.0***
-- OpenNESS Operator for Intel® FPGA PAC N3000
+- SEO Operator for Intel® FPGA PAC N3000
   - out of validation process

 ***v1.2.0***
-- OpenNESS Operator for Intel® FPGA PAC N3000
+- SEO Operator for Intel® FPGA PAC N3000
   - out of validation process

 ***v1.1.0***
-- OpenNESS Operator for Intel® FPGA PAC N3000
+- SEO Operator for Intel® FPGA PAC N3000
   - n3000node- prefix was removed from N3000 resources
   - Flashing process logging improvements
-- OpenNESS SR-IOV Operator for Wireless FEC Accelerators
+- SEO SR-IOV Operator for Wireless FEC Accelerators
   - Added supported vendor: 1172 - Altera Corporation
   - pf-bb-config updated to 21.3
 - Common